Education

 EDUC 1004 UMSL Succeed Special Topics: 1-3 semester hours

 Prerequisites: Consent of UMSL Succeed director.
-This course supports students in the UMSL Succeed program in successfully accessing coursework at the university.
+This course supports students in the UMSL Succeed program to successfully access coursework at the university.
 UMSL Succeed students have the opportunity to co-enroll in courses that align with their interests and abilities through a mutual agreement between Succeed staff and UMSL course instructors that meet student and faculty expectations.
 This course may be repeated for up to 6 credit hours.

 EDUC 2002 Social Entrepreneurship: 3 semester hours